netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/gcp-free-tier-image-31.png)

-    After Successful deployment you will get a message on `Cloud Shell` as shown
+    After Successful deployment with out any errors in script execution if you get a message on `Cloud Shell` as shown than proceed to next step otherwise go to last section to delete deployment

     ![GCP](./media/gcp-free-tier-image-26.png)

     > If automation script fails don't create project with same name .
-Instead Go to **"Section E - Delete deployment Steps"** at page end and retry the script after successful deletion and re-login to your GCP account or delete the project using URL <https://cloud.google.com/go/getting-started/delete-tutorial-resources> and re-login to your GCP account.
+Instead Go to **"Section F - Delete deployment Steps"** at page end and retry the script after successful deletion

 1. Once GCP Infrastructure is up with automated script. we have to initialise NFS Storage for ADM